Cao Rui: Building projects and collection of concubines

 Almost immediately after Cao Rui ascended the throne, he started out large scale palace and temple-building projects.
 Part of it was to be expected—the Luoyang palaces had been remnants of the ones not destroyed by Dong Zhuo, and the temples were needed for the cults of his ancestors.
 However, he went beyond the minimally required, and continued to build temples and palaces throughout the rest of his reign, severely draining the imperial treasury.
 While he occasionally halted projects at the officials' behest, the projects would restart after brief breaks.
 He not only built palaces in Luoyang, but also built a palace in Xuchang.
 In 237, he further moved many of the magnificent statues and monuments that were commissioned by Emperor Wu of Han from Chang'an to Luoyang, costing great expenses and lives.
 He further built gigantic bronze statues of his own and placed them on a man-made hill inside his palace, surrounded by rare trees and plants and populated by rare animals.

 Cao Rui was also increasing his collection of women, as his concubines and ladies in waiting numbered thousands.
 His palace-building projects might have been with intent to house them.
-The contemporary historian Yu Huan said that in 237, Cao Rui even ordered that beautiful married women all be formally seized unless their husbands were able to ransom them, and that they would be married to soldiers instead—but that the most beautiful among them would become his concubines.
-Despite some officials' protestations, this decree was apparently carried out, much to the distress of his people.
+The contemporary historian Yu Huan recorded that in 237, Cao Rui even ordered that beautiful married women all be formally seized unless their husbands were able to ransom them, and that they would be married to soldiers instead—but that the most beautiful among them would become his concubines.
+Despite some officials' (including Zhang Mao's) protestations, this decree was apparently carried out, much to the distress of his people.

 Marriages, succession issues and death

 When Cao Rui became emperor, it was commonly expected that his wife, Princess Yu, would be created empress, but she was not.
-Rather, he created a favorite concubine, Consort Mao, empress in 227.
+Rather, he created a favorite concubine, Consort Mao, empress in late 227.
 Princess Yu was exiled back to their original palace.
 He loved Empress Mao dearly, and a number of her relatives, including her father and brother, became honored officials (but without actual powers).